k8stack/go-resources/readme.md

 %v -> default format
 ```

-## What is defautl value of a global, local, & pointer variable?
+## What is defautl value of a global, local, & pointer variable

 ```go
   global -> 0